getify/import-remap/README.md

 * `--to=PATH`: specifies the path to a directory to write the remapped ES module file(s); defaults to a directory called `./.remapped` in the same location as the `--from`-specified path

 * `--map=PATH`: specifies the path to the JSON import-map file to use for remapping; defaults to "./import-map.json"

+* `--ignore` (alias `-i`): specify a [glob pattern](https://github.com/micromatch/micromatch#matching-features) for ignoring remap processing on an input file path -- copies the file from the input path untouched if matched; multiple ignore-patterns can be specified by using `--ignore` / `-i` multiple times in the command

 * `--recursive` (alias `-r`): traverse the `--from`-specified path recursively